o3de/o3de.org/content/docs/user-guide/visualization/animation/character-editor/custom-events-parameters-creating-eventdata-types.md

 {{< preview-migrated >}}

-You create objects deriving from the [`EMotionFX::EventData`](/docs/api/gems/emotionfx/) interface to attach an arbitrary number of data objects to a single event\.
+You create objects deriving from the [`EMotionFX::EventData`](/docs/api/gems/emotionfx/) interface to attach an arbitrary number of data objects to a single event.

 **To create an EventData type**

 1. Using the following criteria, subclass either the `EventData` class or the `EventDataSyncable` class:
-   + For general\-purpose parameters, subclass the `EventData` type\.
+   + For general\-purpose parameters, subclass the `EventData` type.
-   + For parameters for the sync track, use the `EventDataSyncable` class\.
-These parameters are for synchronizing blended motions\.
+   + For parameters for the sync track, use the `EventDataSyncable` class.
+These parameters are for synchronizing blended motions.

-   The following code snippet subclasses the `EventDataSyncable` class to create a `LeftFootEvent` for a left footstep\.
+   The following code snippet subclasses the `EventDataSyncable` class to create a `LeftFootEvent` for a left footstep.

    ```
    class LeftFootEvent final